 Roaring Twenties stock-market bubble (c.
 1922–1929)

 - US Housing Bubble (1997-2008)

-If you’re looking for something a little less dry than a Wikipedia page, I recommend reading Manias, Panics and Crashes: A History of Financial Crises (Sixth Edition).
+If you’re looking for something a little less dry than Wikipedia, I recommend reading Manias, Panics and Crashes: A History of Financial Crises (Sixth Edition).
 It’s one of those classic investing tomes that’s been updated many times.
 It also includes a recent treatise on Lehman Brothers and the U.S. Housing Bubble.

-While I can’t predict when the next bubble is going to pop, I do my best to prepare instead.
+While I can’t predict when the next bubble is going to pop, I try to prepare myself instead.
 Over the years, I’ve compiled a number of lessons from my experience with market bubbles and my own study into the history of these events.
-I’ve attempted to capture some of these lessons learned:
+I’ve attempted to capture some of these lessons learned here:

 Probably the biggest contributor to the formation of history’s market bubbles has to be access to easy credit.
 Historically, there’s dozens of stories where low interest rates lead to excessive borrowing and speculation in capital markets.
 It all ends in tears.

 The lesson learned to isolate oneself from inevitable disasters, is to avoid investing with debt.
 Avoid investments frequently funded with speculative debt.